How much does concreting cost? [2025]

 You might like: How much does concrete cutting cost?

-How much is concrete per metre?
-A general price range for concreting cost is between $50 to $150 per square metre.
-The price of concrete is typically quoted in square metres, but it can also be quoted in cubic metres.
+How much is concrete per m2?
+The cost of concreting typically ranges from $50 to $150 per square metre.
+While concrete is often quoted in square metres, it can also be priced by cubic metre, depending on the project.

-Decorative concrete prices generally cost more than the standard plain concrete.
-To calculate concrete cost for the total area, the basic method is to measure the length by the width in metres to determine the total square metres.
+Decorative concrete generally costs more than standard plain concrete due to its added aesthetic appeal and intricate processes.
+To estimate the total concrete cost for your project, simply multiply the length by the width in metres to determine the area in square metres.

 You might like: Pros and cons of polished concrete floors